Is Linwood Cemetery an ‘RSA’ Cemetery?

 How many True War Graves are there in Christchurch?

 This table shows the number of True War Graves in the different cemeteries in Christchurch.
-Even though it does not contain a Services Cemetery, Linwood has the highest number of True War Graves for WW1, yet The Friends believe it is the most poorly maintained and neglected by the City Council, the ancestors of those buried in it, and the local community.
+Even though it does not contain a Services Cemetery, Linwood has the highest number of True War Graves for WW1; another reason why the Friends advocate for regular grounds maintenance by the City Council, and promote awareness of the requirement of the descendants of those buried in the cemetery to maintain their family graves.

 |Bromley (contains a Services Cemetery)||15||94|